mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/reference/Tezos.md

 <Syntax syntax="cameligo">

 The call `transaction param amount contract_addr` evaluates in
-    an operation that will send the amount `amount` in mutez to the contract at the valid address `contract_addr`, with parameter `param`.
+    an operation that will send the amount `amount` in mumav to the contract at the valid address `contract_addr`, with parameter `param`.
 If the contract is an implicit account, the parameter must be `unit`.